-Are smart motorways safe and as clever as they are supposed to be?
+Are smart motorways safe?
 If the answer is yes, then why do people keep getting killed on them?

-Over the last five years, 38 people have been killed in incidents that would probably not have occurred on a regular motorway.
-On one section of London’s M25 alone, after being converted to a smart motorway there were 1485 ‘near misses’ recorded, compared to only 72 in the previous five years.
+Over the last five years, 38 people have died in incidents that would probably not have occurred on a regular motorway.
+On one section of London’s M25 alone, after conversion to a smart motorway there were 1485 ‘near misses’ recorded, compared to only 72 in the previous five years.
 That’s a staggering twenty-fold increase.

-Between 2015 and 2018 an average of eleven lives were lost each year on smart motorways.
+Between 2015 and 2018 an average of eleven people died each year on smart motorways.
 That’s despite them only accounting for a very small part of the motorway network.

 Why were they introduced?

 The idea of smart motorways was to improve the flow of traffic during peak times by opening up the hard shoulder as an extra driving lane.
 So when drivers break down, what happens?
 The answer was to build emergency refuge areas at regular intervals to provide a space of safety.
 But the problem is, in the event of a breakdown, the vehicle may not be driveable to reach the emergency refuge.